 The Quinta de Regaleira estate was acquired by Antonio Augusto Carvalho Monteiro in 1892.
 He hired the Italian architect Luigi Manini to transform it into a mysterious and fascinating place.
 Using an eclectic mix of Gothic, Renaissance, and Manueline architectural styles, Manini designed numerous fountains, grottos, towers, wells, and other features that were meant to inspire contemplation and evoke a sense of mystery.

-The Quinta has a core that is the Palace of Regaleira.
-This palace is ornately adorned with symbols from many esoteric organizations such as alchemy, Masonry, the Knights Templar and Rosicrucianism.
+Quinta de Regaleira palace is ornately adorned with symbols from many esoteric organizations such as alchemy, Masonry, the Knights Templar and Rosicrucianism.
 The grounds are also full of secret pathways along with two initiatory wells - one to ascend and another for descending.
 It's bursting with remarkable attractions at every turn!

 The Quinta de Regaleira has been designated as a UNESCO World Heritage Site since 2002, owing to its extraordinary mix of styles and mystery-filled symbolism.
 Visitors can explore the underground tunnels, enjoy the magnificent views from the towers and wells, or take in some of its history by visiting the library located within the Palace buildings.